 MDS Collections, available online and at Orchard Gateway and Bugis Junction.

-We’ve got to give props to Hervelvetvase for its longevity.
+When it comes to blogshops in Singapore, we’ve got to give props to Hervelvetvase for its longevity.
 Featuring an assortment of feminine, tailored pieces, day-to-night dresses, girly playsuits, work-friendly trousers and even sleek swimsuits, the shop keeps prices wallet-friendly and allows you to sort through collections by colour, occasion, size and price range.
 Plus, it reassuringly sticks to its policy of ethical working conditions – guilt-free shopping at its best!